-- Risk Global Markets (RISK GM) covers the market risk activities of Global Markets; - Enterprise Risk Architecture (RISK ERA ALMT) covers the ALM Treasury activities; - Risk International Retail Banking (RISK IRB) covers international retail market activities.
+- RISK Markets & Financial Institutions (MFI) covers the market risk activities of Global Markets; - RISK EM covers international retail market activities outside the eurozone.

 This mission consists of defining, measuring and analysing risk factors and sensitivities, as well as measuring and controlling Value at Risk (VaR), the global indicator of potential losses.
 RISK ensures that all business activities comply with the limits approved by the various committees and approves new activities and major transactions, reviews and approves position valuation models and conducts a monthly review of market parameters (MAP review) in association with the Valuation and Risk Control Department (V&RC).